keen/keen-js/README.md

 $ bower install keen-js
 ```

-For quick browser use, copy/paste this snippet of JavaScript above the `</head>` tag of your page:
+To start recording events from your website or blog, copy/paste this snippet of JavaScript above the `</head>` tag of your page:

 ```html
 <script type="text/javascript">